jordsti/stigame/README.md

 	- Layout Item
 		- Form Layout
 		- ~~Item Minimum Size and MaxSize ?~~
+	- Normalize all *.setCaption method ; std::string text or const char* , to be determined!

 - Viewport
   -	Save resolution information, to persist configuration